 Musmanni and Tutu are two of the most common bakeries that sell pastries, sandwiches, sometimes pizza and drinks.
 Most pastries are about a dollar or two and they’re usually pretty good.

 Drink tap water or bring a filter

 Although tap water is generally safe to drink in Costa Rica, many visitors decide to buy bottled water instead just in case.
-Buying bottled water gets expensive, not to mention the plastic isn’t great for the environment so bring a water bottle and a filter to save money.
+Buying bottled water gets expensive, not to mention the plastic isn’t great for the environment.

 Follow the Facebook page of tour companies

 During off season, it is common for tour companies to throw promotions like 2X1, 50% off or kids free.
 Follow their Facebook page to see promos.